-The backstory for Aura tells of an ancient legend that involves four powerful and sacred rings that bring great power to whoever is able to collect them all.
+The backstory for Aura tells of an ancient legend that involves four powerful and sacred rings that bring great power to whoever is able to collect them all within their hands.
 This is where players come into the fold as they go on their own adventure across four magical worlds to track down each of these sacred rings to claim them for good.
 Each of these worlds has their own environments, vibe and puzzle types so it does feel like players are going on four different adventures to chase these magical rings.

 Aura: Fate of Ages is a nice addition to the increasing number of new first person puzzle adventures and strikes a nice balance between pleasing fans of the old games and newcomers to the genre with its best asset being the presentation of the four unique worlds.

 - Great range of puzzles to test your abilities with logical, memory and reasoning challenges.

 - Explore an impressive world through first person allowing you to see the world through the eyes of an adventurer.

 Review Platform: PC